kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 ###### How does this feature react if the API server and/or etcd is unavailable?

-There is no impact on this node local feature.
+There is no known impact.

 ###### What are other known failure modes?

-There is no known failure mode since this feature changes available CPU core for burstable and best-effort pods only.
+There is no known failure mode.

 ###### What steps should be taken if SLOs are not being met to determine the problem?